Obama to meet South Korea's Park Geun-hye in May

 Ms Park's scheduled talk with Mr Obama follows a meeting with US Secretary of State John Kerry, who was in Seoul on 12 April as part of his tour of Asia.

-She was elected in December and assumed office on 25 February.'Ultimatum'
+She was elected in December and assumed office on 25 February.

-The announcement of the meeting came a day after North Korea marked the 101st anniversary of the birth of founding father Kim Il-sung.
+The announcement of the meeting came as North Korea marked the 101st anniversary of the birth of founding father Kim Il-sung.